5 Questions Everyone Should Ask Before Hiring an Attorney

 The reality is that most people don’t think very highly of lawyers, and in many cases that is for good reason.
 We have spent considerable time evaluating why people dislike lawyers, and what we can do to try and shift that for our clients.

 The things that we hear most often about bad experiences with lawyers center around two specific areas; First, poor customer service, Second, poor expectation management.
-At RPM Law we have taken a heads on approach to dealing with these two areas so that our clients can feel better about the process, regardless of the outcome in court.
+At RPM Law we have taken a head-on approach to deal with these two areas so that our clients can feel better about the process, regardless of the outcome in court.

 In the end, the military background that this team was built around guides us in everything we do.
 We believe in giving the facts to our clients, however unsavory or unpleasant they may be.
 We prefer to be respectful to people, even the other side, because we only have one reputation, and it isn’t for sale.